nature-of-code/NOC-S17-2-Intelligence-Learning/week5-cnn-rnn-tensorflow/README.md

   * feature map
   * equivarient: refers to the scale independent nature of the features, allowing objects to be detected in the image at any size / location.
   * [softmax](http://cs231n.github.io/linear-classify/#softmax): an activation function for the final output layer that squashes all values to between 0 and 1 (and adding up to 1).
 This is perfect for probabilistic outputs like image classifcation.
+  * [one-hot encoding](https://en.wikipedia.org/wiki/One-hot): This is a technique that stores categorical features for classification in binary format.
+For example, cat: `001`, dog: `010`, turtle: `100`.
+  * [loss](https://github.com/shiffman/NOC-S17-2-Intelligence-Learning/wiki/Glossary:-Machine-learning#loss-function): A loss (or cost) function (also known as a cost function) quantifies how the performance of a model on the training set.
+For example "mean squared error" sums the squared differences between predicted and actual values.
+See below for loss functions available in keras.

 ## CNN Parameters
 * filter size
 * depth: number of filters per convolution layer
 * stride: number of pixels the filter "sliders over" (i.e. are any pixels skipped to reduce)
+* dropout: a technique to help prevent overfitting: randomly sets some input units to 0 (effectively ignoring them) during each training step.
+* flatten: refers to taking a multi-dimensional output and "flattening" it into one dimension.
+For example, a 2D matrix of pixels converted into a 1D array of pixels.

 ## Examples of Convolutional Network Architectures
 * [VGGNet](http://www.robots.ox.ac.uk/~vgg/research/very_deep/)